 Art 1

 The Art 1 students just wrapped up their pencil portrait project.
-This is the culminating project of our drawing unit!
+This is the culminating project of our Pencil Drawing Unit!
 This year the students drew school staff and teachers that will be displayed in the Media Center.
 This project brought together everything they’ve learned so far about perspective, proportion, and value.

 Using the grid method, students carefully mapped out the outline for accuracy before diving into shading to create depth, texture, and realism.
-It’s been amazing watching them apply their skills from previous projects like the Perspective Drawing and Still Life projects, as well as their drawing studies and practice sketches, to something as complicated and challenging as a portrait.
+It’s been amazing watching them apply their skills from previous projects like the Linear Perspective Drawing and Still Life Drawing projects, as well as their practice assignments and drawing studies, to something as complicated and challenging as a portrait.

 Beginning the School Year with Art 1

 One of the most exciting parts of teaching high school art is watching students take the skills we’ve practiced in small studies and apply them to a major project.
-My students completed their first big assignment of the semester: one-point perspective drawings.
+My students completed their first big assignment of the semester: one-point linear perspective drawings.
+Understanding linear perspective not only makes drawings more realistic, but it also helps young artists think critically about space, depth, and composition.

-I love how this assignment gives students both structure and freedom: structure in the rules of perspective, and freedom in the way they design their imaginary spaces.
-You can see their individual styles shine through.
+I love how this assignment gives students both structure and freedom: structure in the rules of perspective and basic drawing techniques, and freedom in the way they design their imaginary spaces.
+You can see their individual styles peek through.

 I see perspective drawing as more than just a technical exercise.
-It’s a way to teach patience, problem solving, and artistic confidence.
-These are skills my students will carry forward into every creative challenge this school year and beyond.
+It’s a way to teach problem solving and build artistic confidence.
+My students will carry forward all of these important skills into every creative challenge this school year and beyond.
 I’m proud of their hard work, and I can’t wait to see how they apply these foundations in our upcoming projects.

 Box Factory Student Art Exhibition